Isle of Wight Guru

 Here are 10 Isle of Wight gardens and parks worth a visit:

-1. Ventnor Park (free)
+2. Ventnor Park (free)

 Ventnor Park is free, so it's certainly worth a quick visit if you are passing.
-Besides the flowers, there are palm trees and the bandstand which once stood on Ventnor Pier.
+Besides the flowers, there are palm trees and the bandstand that once stood on Ventnor Pier.
 Towards the cliff at the edge of the park you'll find an outdoor gym so you can beef up and then enjoy a pleasant stroll along the cliff path whilst dreaming about how awesome you would look at a Mr Universe competition covered in baby oil.

-Read our blog about Ventnor Park
+Read our blog about Ventnor Park.

 Flowers at Ventnor Park